A muzzle flash is the light emitted from the barrel of a gun when it is fired.

 To create this effect, follow these steps:

-Position your subject so that he or she is standing in front of a solid background such as a wall.
+- Position your subject to stand in front of a solid background like a wall.

 Gun Flash Effect

-The template has been created so that there’s no need to use plugins or pre-renders.
+The template has been created, so there’s no need to use plugins or pre-renders.
 It’s perfect for beginners looking to create professional-looking muzzle flashes quickly and easily.

-Flash Effect is a template that can be used to create a realistic 3D flash effect.
-You can use this effect to simulate a gunshot, explosion or any other strong light or blast.
+Flash Effect is a template that can create a realistic 3D flash effect.
+This effect can simulate a gunshot, explosion, or any other intense light or blast.
 There are two versions of the file: Flash_Effect_Blue and Flash_Effect_Red.
-You can easily change the color of the flash by changing the hue in the color palette.
-The font used in this After Effects project is called Impact and it’s available for free download here.
+You can easily change the flash’s color by changing the color palette’s hue.
+The font used in this

 How To Do a Muzzle Flash Green Screen